“My whole semester was just one big highlight”

 - In general, Chinese people really like foreigners.

-- China is a really safe when it comes to violence.
+- China is really safe when it comes to violence.

 - I learned a lot about the interesting history of Asia.

 What kind of things did you learn about yourself?

 I must admit, I strongly underestimated Asia.
 It feels like Narnia: first, you open the door and get a glimpse of this strange, foreign world, but by the time you see how huge this culture is and you start diving into it, you really learn to love it.
 Additionally, I learned a lot about how we (Europeans) think, as Asians tend to see totally different sides that I would have never thought about.